 You can also request repeat medication on-line.
-To do this you will initially need to obtain security codes and passwords from the practice.
+To do this you will initially need to obtain security codes and passwords from the practice which may be obtained by visiting the surgery with means of identification.
 When ordering repeat medication on-line, please check the date that the medication is due to ensure the prescription can be processed by the surgery.

 We do not take prescription requests by telephone.

 If you would like the prescription returned to you please enclose an SAE.

 We politely remind patients that it is their own responsibility to ensure they order repeat medication in time before they run out.